 For high traffic stores, having an hourly deal covers several bases at once.
-Not only does it encourage spending but by keeping the Black Friday deals a surprise and changing them often, it keeps your customers coming back.
+Not only does it encourage spending, but by keeping your Black Friday deals a surprise and changing them often, it keeps your customers coming back.

 It helps to offer Black Friday deals on all items in addition to the Deal of the Hour.
 For example, if you offer 40 percent off everything, then your Deal of the Hour could be 50 percent off or higher, further discounts on particular brands or items, or other combinations of sales.
 Don’t forget to create a homepage banner for each hour you’ll have a deal.

-To run a sale like this, I recommend using an app that allows you to schedule sales, such as Product Discount by Bold.
-This app is great at staying organized throughout this fast-paced, important weekend, so it’s well worth the investment.
+To run a sale like this, I recommend using an app that allows you to schedule sales, such as Bold Discounts.
+This app is great for staying organized throughout this fast-paced, important weekend, so it’s well worth the investment.
 Plus it can take care of some of the admin and logistics, so you can schedule sales to go live when you’re not near your computer.